-SSH SFTP Public Key Authentication in Cerberus FTP Server
+Configuring SSH Public Key Authentication in Cerberus FTP Server Professional and Enterprise Editions:

-Cerberus FTP Server Professional and Enterprise editions allow administrators to configure SSH public key authentication for user accounts establishing SFTP connections.
-Administrators can combine public key authentication with password authentication to provide stronger authentication options for clients.
-You can also combine any combination of password and/or public key authentication methods for individual users.
+Cerberus FTP Server's Professional and Enterprise editions empower administrators to set up SSH public key authentication for user accounts engaged in SFTP connections.
+This authentication method can be strengthened by combining it with password authentication, providing enhanced security options for clients.
+Additionally, administrators have the flexibility to configure individual users with various combinations of password and/or public key authentication methods.

-When using public key authentication, Cerberus will verify that the signature presented by an SFTP client matches the public key associated with that user.
+In the context of public key authentication, Cerberus verifies that the signature presented by an SFTP client aligns with the user's associated public key.

-The Cerberus FTP Server User Manager allows each user to be configured with a required SSH authentication method.
-The authentication method can be set to require either a password only (the default), a public key only, both a password and a public key, or a password or a public key.
+The Cerberus FTP Server User Manager offers the ability to set a required SSH authentication method for each user.
+This authentication method can be configured to mandate either a password only (default setting), a public key only, both a password and a public key, or a password or a public key.

 For users whose authentication method includes public key authentication, there's an option to select a public key file.
 This file can be in SSH format (as defined in RFC 4716), OpenSSH v2 format, or derived from a PEM or DER encoded certificate.
 It's important to note that if Cerberus FTP Server is being used with FIPS 140-2 enabled, users should refer to a specific support article to ensure compatibility with public keys containing an exponent (e) equal to 37.